CharliePoole/nunit-results/README.txt

 COPYRIGHT AND LICENSE

-NUnitResults is CopyRight © 2008-2009, Charlie Poole and is licensed under the Open Software License version 3.0
+NUnit-Results is CopyRight © 2008-2009, Charlie Poole and is licensed under the Open Software License version 3.0

 A copy of the license is distributed with the program in the file LICENSE.txt